danaeswart/formative-one-rooted-final/README.md

 - Include **more plant metrics** from additional APIs
 - Implement **user accounts** to save favorite plants
 - Enhance **UI/UX** with animations and interactive tooltips

 ---

+##  Solution and Final Thoughts
+Rooted demonstrates how modern web technologies can turn complex plant data into an engaging, educational platform.
+By integrating the Perenual Plant API with Chart.js, users can easily compare plant characteristics, understand care requirements, and explore botanical diversity in a user-friendly, interactive format.
+The responsive, component-based React design ensures a smooth experience across devices while keeping the code maintainable and scalable.

+---